The Stunt Man: Production

 Rush spent the next several years unsuccessfully pitching both The Stunt Man and One Flew Over the Cuckoo's Nest (1975), which he had optioned from Michael Douglas, to different studios.
 Rush was finally offered several deals to finance The Stunt Man in 1976, but they collapsed after Warner Bros.
 Pictures began developing a similarly titled film called The Stuntman.
 Rush challenged Warner Bros. to Motion Picture Association of America arbitration which also delayed The Stuntman for several years and forced Warner Bros. to change its title to Hooper (1978).
 Trans World Entertainment agreed to finance the film and principal photography was planned to begin in San Diego on October 17, 1977.
 The production was cancelled at the last minute after Rush and Ely Landau could not agree on casting.
 Funding for the picture finally came in 1978 from Melvin Simon, who had made a fortune in real estate.

 Production began in the summer of 1978.
 Many scenes were filmed in and around the historic Hotel del Coronado in Coronado, California, including the Children's Pool Beach.

-The genre-defying film was essentially completed by August 1979 but could not immediately find a distributor and was handicapped by indifferent test screenings and Simon's disinterest in the final product.
-But Seattle film critic William Arnold saw it that same month in a private screening at Rush's house and was so taken with it, and sure it would work for an audience set up in advance for its unconventionality, he lobbied other critics like Pauline Kael and Gene Siskel on its behalf and lavishly praised it in a feature story designed to pull an overflow audience to a test screening at Seattle's Overlake Theater on August 25.
+The genre-defying film was essentially completed by August 1979 but could not immediately find a distributor and was handicapped by indifferent test screenings and Simon's lack of interest in the final product.
+But Seattle Post-Intelligencer film critic William Arnold saw it that same month in a private screening at Rush's house and was so taken with it, and sure it would work for an audience set up in advance for its unconventionality, that he lobbied other critics like Pauline Kael and Gene Siskel on its behalf and lavishly praised it in a feature story designed to pull an overflow audience to a test screening at Seattle's Overlake Theater on August 25.